BNouailhac/Game-Jam/Epitech_Game_Jam_(21-22_03_2020)__streetart_/README.md

 We were 5 students to make this game and we decided to make a Beat 'em up video game playable on Windows.
 The game have an 5 minute playtime and is only in french. my work on this project was to handle the player gameplay.
 It's a solo game with keyboard control.

+We made this game with unity, it was our first game create with.

 to launch the game execute "Les hommes du tableaux.exe"